 After taking the course, students will be able to

-- Distinguish between different approaches to epistemology,
+- Distinguish between different approaches within political philosophy,

 - Summarize and explain a number of prominent positions in the Western canon, and